Consider The Bigger Picture

 The 20th century was amazing, and the innovations we’ve had over the last century or two have been astonishing.
 Food used to rot and people starved in the winter – now we have refrigeration and plastics for storage.
 Millions use to die of dysentery, smallpox, and tuberculosis, now we have vaccines.
 Feces from horses and humans flooded the streets of New York City.
 It was estimated that 20,000 people a year died from diseases related to the massive amount of horse dung that plagued the city, and from their rotting corpses.
 Cars solved that problem.

 Every single one of these innovations has made the human condition better.
 This report has shown that the world has unequivocally gotten better for people.
 Check out Steven Pinker’s excellent discussion here (This starts at the excellent graphics, but I recommend the entire video).
+This transformation even impacted the use of mortuary room, which became more organized and sanitary.

 Then came the Information Age and the gains we saw in material goods moved to gains in information transmission and access.
 I used to have to send letters to my fiance while I was in the Navy.
 I used a phone that was attached to a wall.
 I needed a payment card to dial something called “long distance”.
 I needed encyclopedias to research, cameras to take photos with, a typewriter to write papers with, white-out to correct errors when typing, and, most tragically, zero video games.